Phoenikera Artist Celebrates Every Thread of Her Indigenous Fiber

 “Their work made an impact.
 It sent a loud message: we are here, we are important,” she says, wild-eyed and with a spark that’s fueled every time she talks about art.

-I order a Sessions but the server can’t copy my accent, I crank it up so she gets it, but end up sounding like a cheesy actor doing a mediocre British impersonation.
+I ordered a Sessions, but the server can’t copy my accent.
+I crank it up so she gets it, but I end up sounding like a cheesy actor doing a mediocre British impersonation.

-We retake our fiber arts convo (she lights up again) and tells me about the manual labor involved and the manipulation of fiber materials, how it is an ancient process practiced by many cultures around the world and it’s deeply communal.
+We retake our fiber arts conversation (she lights up again), and she tells me about the manual labor involved and the manipulation of fiber materials.
+She also explains that it is an ancient process practiced by many cultures around the world and is deeply communal.

 This prietita is in love with who she is and her indigenous fire!
 Photo: Gloria Casillas-Martinez.

-She appreciates the influence of fibers on clothing and jewelry, the historic value of weaving as one of the oldest art forms.
-Dyes are also part of the chat; she tells me a story about a classmate who dyed cotton using plants and bugs like many ancient civilizations did.
+She appreciates the influence of fibers on clothing and jewelry and the historical value of weaving as one of the oldest art forms.
+Dyes are also part of the chat; she tells me a story about a classmate who dyed cotton using plants and bugs, as many ancient civilizations did.

-Her interest expands to experimentation with mixed media and it has helped her regain confidence, even to call herself an artist, because as she says, it takes guts to do that.
+Her interest expanded to experimentation with mixed media, and it has helped her regain confidence.
+She even calls herself an artist because, as she says, it takes guts to do that.
 “When you call yourself an artist, you put yourself out there, all your beliefs and all who you are for people to see and judge,” she says.

 She’s a jewelry maker at heart but is experimenting with multiple mediums.
 Photo: Gloria Casillas-Martinez.